A version of this article appeared in Tax Notes, 77(7):858-860.

-This file is at: http://www.cs.bu.edu/faculty/lnd/civic/bread.htm .
-To print, click for its Postscript or DVI formats.
+This file is at: https://www.cs.bu.edu/faculty/lnd/civic/bread.htm .
+To print, click for its pdf format.

 Partial Jury.
 Democratic constitutions endow the electorate with sovereignty, unrestricted even in cases of obvious conflict of interests.
 Can a judge, however wise and honest, be trusted with a decision to fine litigants and use the proceeds for his own compensation?
 The voters do have, and routinely use, the authority to redistribute resources from groups of smaller electoral power to groups of a larger one.
 For example, the 23% of the US electorate who pay above average federal individual income tax, contribute 78% of its revenues.
 Since the Congress, entrusted with the spending of these revenues, represents the voters uniformly, the benefit is in effect spread uniformly throughout the population.
 So, 78 - 23 = 55% of the revenues are transferred from minority to majority by a majority decision.
 In fact, a majority of the electorate contributes 3% of the tax revenues but can, in principle, have the complete control of spending all.